Jumpoint Configuration for Unattended Access

 Add New Jumpoint

 To configure Jumpoints, go to your Bomgar Appliance /login interface.
-Click on the Configuration tab and then go to the Jumpoint page.
+Click on the Jump tab and then go to the Jumpoint page.

 At the bottom of the page is the option to enable network browsing.
 If this box is checked, you can search for the remote computer you wish to access by browsing the network's directory structure.
 If the box is unchecked, you must enter the remote system's hostname or IP address.

-If you want this Jumpoint to be available to connect to SSH-enabled and Telnet-enabled network devices, check Enable Shell Jump Access.
+If you want this Jumpoint to be available to connect to SSH-enabled and Telnet-enabled network devices, check Enable Shell Jump Method.

 Finally, click Add Jumpoint.

-From the list of Jumpoints, find your new Jumpoint and download the appropriate 32-bit or 64-bit installer to a system on the remote network you wish to access.
+From the list of Jumpoints, find your new Jumpoint and download the appropriate 32 or 64-bit installer to a system on the remote network you wish to access.
 This system will serve as the initiation point for Jump sessions with other computers on that network.
-As such, it is important that the host system NOT be a system already in use as a server, to ensure that Jump connections can be securely completed.
 Deploying the Jumpoint to a virtual system is the ideal setup scenario if such a system is available.

 The installation wizard will walk you through the first part of the setup process.